Triple P - Parenting Program

 Whether you need a few tips to help set up a toddler’s bedtime routine or you have a teenager going through life-changes that feel unmanageable for you, Triple P has a positive parenting approach to fit your needs.

 Who is eligible to access the Triple P Parenting Program?

 Anyone who is seeking support in caring for a child aged 0 – 18 years.
 This could include parents, alternate caregivers or guardians, grandparents, foster parents, etc.

 Triple P has 18 different programs that provide information along with tools and strategies to help caregivers with various needs and situations.
 Some programs are offered in small and/or large groups, while others are offered one-on-one.
 Some programs are also available on-line for you to work through at your own pace at your convenience.

 Who runs the program?

-The Prince Edward Island Triple P Parenting Program is offered by trained and accredited practitioners, often out of schools, community organizations, social service or health agencies in the public or private sector.
+Triple P Parenting programs are offered by trained and accredited practitioners, often based out of schools, community organizations, social service or health agencies in the public or private sector.